When I use the word homeless, many people assume the worst.

-Ten — that’s how old I was when my family and I moved into Paducah Cooperative Ministry’s homeless shelter, the first time we became homeless.
+My family’s experiences with homelessness were unique in their own way — I was 10 years old when my family and I moved into Paducah Cooperative Ministry’s homeless shelter in Kentucky, the first time we became homeless.
 On the day we arrived, I stayed in the car and wouldn’t come out for at least an hour.
 I just sat there and cried.

 I was old enough to understand what was going on, but I didn’t know how to handle it.
 It was emotionally jarring for me because I wanted to think there was something I could have done to stop the situation, even though I knew that there really wasn’t.